Kashifkhan23/Php-files-to-get-data/README.md

-# Cordova
+# Cordova Mobile App
-I just want to create an app
+I have created an app for instagram users.